The European market potential for soap

 Sustainability: people and planet

-Sustainable values are also important in body care.
-Consumers often associate ‘sustainable’ with ‘healthy’, and natural ingredients are becoming popular.
+Consumers often associate ‘sustainable’ with ‘healthy’, and natural ingredients are popular.
 The industry is generally more interested in renewable offers with limited environmental impact.
 This leads to more sustainable packaging, environmentally and socially responsible production and reduced transport.
 Refillable soap dispensers are an example of this.
-An example is this soap bar with upcycled exfoliating grinds, cocoa and pumpkin from Codex.
+Soap bars generally have less environmental impact per wash than liquid soap, especially if they are (hand)made from responsibly sourced natural ingredients and packaged in paper.

 As today’s consumer is asking for more transparency, sustainable claims are often supported with certification.
-For example, Cosmos and NATRUE are some of the most common international standards for natural and/or organic cosmetics like soap.
-The Roundtable on Sustainable Palm Oil (RSPO) certifies sustainable palm oil (products).
-See an example of RSPO-certified soap bar in cork travel case by Shaeco.
+Certification can also help you comply with increasingly strict European sustainability legislation, as it requires careful documentation and traceability of ingredients and processes.
+COSMOS and NATRUE are some of the most common international standards for natural and/or organic cosmetics like soap.

 Tips:

 - Invest in sustainable production, packaging and transport methods.
+Do not use excessive consumer packaging, such as both a wrapper or dispenser and a box.

 - Clearly communicate the sustainable aspects of your soap to your buyer.
 Make sure you can prove your claims by showing your recipes, processes and/or certification.

-Playful Soaps
+Playful soaps

 Tip: